49ers lose Bosa, Garoppolo, Mostert to injuries | Sports-Games

 49ers lose Bosa, Garoppolo, Mostert to injuries

-San Francisco pass rusher Nick Bosa and quarterback Jimmy Garoppolo were among several key players who sustained injuries Sunday during the first half of the 49ers' 31-13 win against the New York Jets.
-Coach Kyle Shanahan told reporters after the game that Bosa and fellow defensive end Solomon Thomas both likely have ACL tears.
-Both will have more tests.
+San Francisco pass rusher Nick Bosa and quarterback Jimmy Garoppolo were among several key players who sustained injuries Sunday during the 49ers' 31-13 win against the New York Jets.
+Coach Kyle Shanahan told reporters after the game that Bosa likely has a torn ACL but needs further testing.

 Bosa was carted off the field in the first quarter with an injury to his left knee.
 It occurred at the 6:45 mark as Jets running back Frank Gore ran for 4 yards and Bosa got tangled up as he was engaged with a blocker.
-Two plays later, Thomas also suffered a left leg injury and was carted off.
+Two plays later, defensive lineman Solomon Thomas also suffered a left knee injury and was carted off.
+Shanahan said he was hopeful that Thomas' injury was not as severe as Bosa's.

-San Francisco already was playing on defense without pass rusher Dee Ford (neck) and cornerback Richard Sherman (calf), but an extended loss to Bosa would be significant for the 49ers.
+The 49ers believe Mostert suffered a mild sprain of the MCL.
+An MRI will determine the severity of the injury.
+San Francisco already was playing on defense without pass rusher Dee Ford (neck) and cornerback Richard Sherman (calf), but an extended loss of Bosa would be significant for the 49ers.
 The Defensive Rookie of the Year in 2019, Bosa had nine sacks and 25 quarterback hits last season.
-The offense was already missing All-Pro tight end George Kittle (knee sprain) and receiver Deebo Samuel (foot).

 - READ MORE ON: